MatMath/tdd_interview_base/README.md

 2 - Write a function that combines two lists by alternatively taking elements.
 For example: given the two lists [a, b, c] and [1, 2, 3], the function should return [a, 1, b, 2, c, 3].

-3 - Prob 3, Find Fibo Number Nth.
+3 - Find Fibonacci Number Nth.

 4 - 2 object overlapping, how to get a resulting object that exclude common item.
 Ex: So you want {a: 1 b: 2} vs {a: 4, c: 7} to return {b: 2, c: 7}. (a being common & excluded)